nre-learning/antidote-core/README.md

 Syringe provides this functionality.
 It will accept lab definitions and take care of scheduling them

 This will be a public-facing API, so it needs to be secured, and rate-limited.
 Need to track RPS as well as unique users (either via cookie and/or IP)
+Actually you can use your nginx ingress definition for this.